-The table below provides comparative information regarding the components of our year 2019 executive compensation program.
-We are applying the same elements in our executive compensation program for the year 2020.
+The table below provides comparative information regarding the components of our year 2020 executive compensation program.
+We are applying the same elements in our executive compensation program for the year 2021.

-Element Form Objectives and Basis

-Base Salary Cash · Attract and retain high quality personnel

-Targeted to be superior to compensation offered by our competitors

-Annual Incentive Bonus Cash · Achieve objectives set annually

-Annual bonus amount is set and computed as a percentage of base salary offered by our competitors

-Actual payout determined by Company and individual performance

-Target total cash (base salary + target bonus) designed to be superior to compensation vesting and the potential for wealth accumulation, contingent on benefit to the shareholders
+Element Form Objectives and Basis Base Salary Cash Attract and retain high quality personnel Targeted to be superior to compensation offered by our competitors Annual Incentive Bonus Achieve objectives set annually Annual bonus amount is set and computed as a percentage of base salary Actual payout determined by Company and individual performance Target total cash (base salary + target bonus) designed to be superior to compensation offered by our competitors Long-Term Incentive Compensation Stock options Align interests of executives with those of shareholders; Target long-term incentive award size designed to retain executives through long-term vesting and the potential for wealth accumulation, contingent on benefit to the shareholders

-Long-Term Incentive Stock · Align interests of executives with those of shareholders;

-Compensation options · Target long-term incentive award size designed to retain executives through long-term